thick-hollins/Portfolio/content/project/waypoint/index.md

 We had initially intended that users would be able to click 'follow route' on their friends' posts and then see their own location overlaid on the recorded route, so as to be able to go on a tour, and view their friends photos and comments on the places along the way.
 We didn't have time to implement this feature, but it would certainly be the next step if we were to continue development.

 We would also like to issue notifications when a user approaches their friend's waypoint, as they follow a route.
 Geo-fencing could provide a good basis for this feature.

+Personally, I would like to get to know MongoDB more deeply and explore the possibilities of non-relational databases.
+For example, could we have designed our database more efficiently by embedding certain documents within others?

 {{< figure src="S24.png" class="img-lg">}}